Insider Trading

 • The information must be broadly disseminated, not just shared with select individuals

-Corporate insiders (officers, directors, and employees) owe a fiduciary duty to shareholders:
+Corporate insiders (officers, directors, and employees) owe a duty to the company's shareholders:

-• Insiders must either disclose the information publicly or abstain from trading
+• An insider must either disclose the information publicly or abstain from trading

-A person who is NOT a corporate insider but who misappropriates MNPI from the source of that information for securities trading purposes also commits insider trading:
+A person who is NOT a corporate insider can still commit insider trading by trading on MNPI taken from the source of that information (such as an employer or client) for trading purposes:

-Example: An attorney at a law firm learns about a pending merger while working on the deal.
-The attorney trades on this information without disclosing the trading to the firm.
-This is insider trading under the misappropriation theory, even though the attorney is not an insider of either company.
+Example: An attorney at a law firm learns about a pending merger while working on the deal and trades on the information without telling the firm.
+This is illegal insider trading, even though the attorney is not an insider of either company.

 Tipping